indiehd/docs/domain-knowledge/DOMAIN-OBJECTS.md

 ### Song

 A `Song` is exactly what it sounds like.
 An `Album` contains one or more `Songs`.
-Every `Song` must be associated with a `FlacFile`, and in fact, the `FlacFile` may be associated with more than one `Song`.
-In effect, this means that the same `FlacFile` can appear on more than one `Album`, the use-case for which is simple: an `Artist` could very well upload a `Song` as a "single" (in which case it is the only `Song` on the `Album`) and later include the same `Song` on a full-length `Album`.
-Both "instances" of this `Song` can therefore share the same `FlacFile`, but at the same time have different metadata attributes, such as price.

-In the event that an `Artist` uploads the same audio file twice, a reference to the existing file is created instead of storing the identical file again.
-As such, if a `Song` is ever deleted, the binary audio file that belongs to the associated `FlacFile` is deleted only if there are no remaining references to the `FlacFile`, i.e., the `FlacFile` associated with the `Song` being deleted does not appear on any of the `Artist's` other `Albums`.

-This logic applies only a per-`Artist` basis; that is, if an `Artist` uploads a file that is identical to a file that a _different_ `Artist` has uploaded previously, then the identical copy _is_ stored.
-This rule ensures that `Artists` have exclusive ownership over the audio files associated with their `Songs`, but that needless duplication is avoided wherever practical.
-If it were possible to share a `FlacFile` between two different `Artists`, seemingly simple determinations, such as "Who uploaded this file?", become far more difficult, with no real benefit beyond marginal storage gains.

 An `Artist` may disable a `Song` at any time, which removes it from public visibility and prevents it from being added to a customer's shopping cart.